Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Order.md

 💡 **Tips:**

 -
-- To remove an applied percentage discount, click the (x) icon next to the discount.
-The total cost will adjust automatically.
+- To remove a discount, click the (x) icon next to the discount.
+The total cost updates automatically.

 #### Adding Conditions